How to Bake Bread at Home:

 1 1/4 tsp. salt

-1 5/8 C Water
+1 5/8 C water

 30 minutes before the dough is ready, heat oven to 450 degrees and put a 6 to 8 quart heavy pot with a cover (pyrex, cast iron, enamel or ceramic work best) in to heat.
 Remove the pot from the oven and dump the dough ball seam side up into the pan.
 Cover the pot and bake for 30 minutes.
-Then remove the lid and back for 15 to 30 minutes or until the loaf is nicely browned.
+Then remove the lid and bake another 15 to 30 minutes or until the loaf is nicely browned.
 Remove from oven and cool on rack.